 No deleterious elements were found in the ore.
-No selective mining units have been assumed.

 Top cuts were applied to reduce the variability of the data and to remove the outliers.

 The estimated block model grades were visually validated against the input drillhole data and comparisons were carried out against the drillhole data and by northing and elevation slices.
 Global comparison between the input data and the block grades for each variable is considered acceptable (±10%).